roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 You made it! 🥳🥳🥳

 We just saw how to setup a smart contract development environment for Koinos, we also saw how to generate a smart contract and how to add functionality to it.
-We've done all of this locally, on your machine, without even connecting to any blockchain, without even having to create any account! 🤯
+We've done all of this locally, on our machine, without even connecting to any blockchain, without even having to create any account! 🤯

 In the next article we'll see how to upload our smart contract to `Harbinger` which is the Koinos testnet!